MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-ndis_qos_sq_parameters.md

 #### NDIS_QOS_SQ_TRANSMIT_RESERVATION_ENABLED

 If this flag is set, transmit bandwidth reservations are enabled on this SQ.
-This flag is not set if the SQ type is NdisQSQosSqSQTypeGFT.

 #### NDIS_QOS_SQ_RECEIVE_CAP_ENABLED